Ofsted criticises T levels in new report: SFCA respondsBack

-Commenting on the survey findings, Bill Watkin, Chief Executive of the Sixth Form Colleges Association, said:
+Commenting on Ofsted's report on T level delivery, James Kewin, Deputy Chief Executive of the Sixth Form Colleges Association, said:

 - The Sixth Form Colleges Association is the established voice of dedicated sixth form education and the hub of a national network of sixth form providers.